The Playbook on Public Relations for Nonprofits

 Nonprofit Public Relations 101

-PR is defined in a variety of ways, and often encompasses all external communications from an organization, including crisis management and owned media like email marketing, social media, and blogging (more in Chapter 10: Tech Nonprofit Marketing).
-For the purposes of this chapter, we’re going to focus on the holy grail: earned media.
+PR is defined in a variety of ways, and often encompasses all external communications from an organization, including crisis management and owned media like email marketing, social media, and blogging (more in The Playbook on Tech Nonprofit Marketing).
+For the purposes of this playbook, we’re going to focus on the holy grail: earned media.

 Earning media is time consuming and can wear on your patience.
 If you don’t have the luxury of hiring communications support in the form of in-house staff or a PR firm, you’ll quickly learn that it’s not easy.
 You may (honestly…will) email 200 reporters and only hear back from one or two.
 But the hours of effort are worth it when you get a press placement that amplifies your story.